-Your educational experience, as a student commencing from 2018, is underpinned by nine graduate qualities that you will develop as you progress through your award course.
+Your educational experience is underpinned by graduate qualities that you will develop as you progress through your award course.

-Graduate qualities will enhance your understanding of the context of the attainment of your qualification at the University and stand you in better stead in terms of employment following graduation.
+The University of Sydney’s graduate qualities will equip you for the contemporary world and stand you in better stead following graduation.
 They describe the disciplinary expertise you will develop and the broader skills you will need throughout your working life, which will enable you to move more easily between jobs as your career evolves.
 They will also help you to make positive contributions to society, both in the workplace and the broader community.

 |Depth of disciplinary expertise||Deep disciplinary expertise is the ability to integrate and rigorously apply knowledge, understanding and skills of a recognised discipline defined by scholarly activity, as well as familiarity with evolving practice of the discipline.|